egrund/java_MineSweeper/README.md

 ## Game Mechanics
 * You can uncover a field using the *left mouse button*, it then shows the amount of neighboring bombs.
 If it was a bomb you lose and the game ends.
 If it does not have a neighboring bomb, all the neighbors are uncovered as well (recursively).
 * If you think there is a bomb in one field, you can use the *right mouse button* to mark it.
 When it is marked it cannot be uncovered, but you can remove the mark by clicking the *right mouse button* again.
-If you uncovered all the fields without bombs, you won the game.
+If you uncovered all the fields without bombs, you win the game.
 <img src="Images/Gameplay.jpg" align="left" alt="A screenshot of playing the game"/>
 The View of a running game with 10x15 fields and 15 bombs.
 Marked fields have a "!".
 <br clear="left"/>